Megidd/jewelry-personalization/ring-text/specs_technical.md

 ### Preference

-Therefore, JavaScript technology is preferred along with a robus library like ThreeJS.
+Therefore, JavaScript technology is preferred along with a robust library like ThreeJS.

 # Input